-Contributed paper abstracts are to be submitted using MLA's online abstract submission system To use the system, you need to create an account with a login name and access key.
+Contributed paper abstracts are to be submitted using MLA’s online abstract submission system.
+To use the system, you need to create an account with a login name and access key.
 The steps in the process should be clear once you are in the system.
-You may continue to make changes to your abstract until the submission deadline, which is Tuesday, May 1, 2012, at midnight, central time (CDT).
+You may continue to make changes to your abstract until the submission deadline, which is Friday, November 1, 2013, at midnight, central time.
 There will be no extensions of this deadline.
 You are encouraged to submit your abstract by October 30, 2013, to avoid the last minute rush and allow time for technical assistance, if needed.

 You MUST write a blinded, structured abstract in English.
 Please refer to the MLA Research Section page for guidance on writing a structured abstract.
 Examples and additional information are available on the Research Section’s home page.
 Please consult the MLA Style Manual for guidance on style, spelling, and grammar.

 To allow blinded review, author names, institutional affiliations, and address information must be listed in the author section of the electronic submission system ONLY, NOT in the body of the abstract.
 MLA reserves the right to edit abstracts containing any author, institutional, location, or company names for the purpose of eliminating this identifying information before sending the abstract to reviewers.
 Authors are urged to blind their abstracts themselves, because MLA cannot guarantee the resulting quality if changes must be made after submission.

 Your submission MUST include the author block, objective, and methods sections of the structured abstract.